Guerrilla Growing Cannabis Outdoors

 Guerrilla Growing Outdoor Cannabis The goal?
 Let nature do the heavy lifting — while avoiding detection from people, and animals.

 Chili flakes and hot pepper seeds, particularly cayenne pepper, can be effective natural pest deterrents for cannabis plants.
 The capsaicin in hot peppers irritates pests and discourages them from feeding on the plants or digging up the soil.
 You can sprinkle the flakes on top of the soil around the plant.
+You can make a liquid deterrent, using strong hot sauce and water.

 1. Choosing the Right Location